Bandwidth/csharp-bandwidth-examples/SipApp/README.md

 Fill app settings (they are started from ENTER_XXX_HERE)

-Click right button on project "SipnApp" in Visual Studio and select menu item "Publish"
+Click right button on project "SipApp" in Visual Studio and select menu item "Publish"

 ![](/images/select-target.png)